mrdvince/box_of_crayons/README.md

 # Nebo

+> Nebo is a noun meaning the Babylonian god of wisdom and agriculture and patron of scribes and schools

 ### Introduction
 This project aims to combine computer vision and natural language processing to build a tool that can be used by anyone (from agricultural researchers, farmers, and hobbyists).